-The Renewable Energy group has several laboratory and experimental facilities that are linked to the research carried out within this group.
+The Energy Transition group has several laboratory and experimental facilities that are linked to the research carried out within this group.
 Besides computer infrastructures that are used for several simulation processes, the group has dedicated experimental facilities to support research activities.

-PV technology development
+PV technology development laboratory

 In this laboratory the whole sequence to prepare solar cells is available.
 It ranges from crystal growth apparatus, to the final characterization of finished cells.